 That was a five-year-long-prayer come true.
 I had often told God I wanted to write a book for boy-crazy girls someday.
 I knew I wasn’t the only one out there.
 I also knew that if He could transform this needy girl, He could free anyone!

 My life has changed a lot since Confessions was released.
-I met, dated, and married Trevor Marsteller (God did it!), moved to New York, and gave birth to our son, Iren Daniel.
-Baby number two is due in February 2019.
-We attend a great church in Syracuse and love hosting people in our home.
+I met, dated, and married Trevor Marsteller (God did it!), moved to New York, and gave birth to our son, Iren Daniel in 2017.
+Hudson Cooper was born on Valentine’s Day 2019.
+We attend a great church in Syracuse and love practicing hospitality.